MoldirShabikova/project2/client/README.md

 - A user is able to choose category and add new list
 - A user is able to see full list

+#### PostMVP

 - A user is able to update and delete

-#### PostMVP

-- A user is will be able to add new category

 ## Project Schedule